Taiwan Pride: 2022: Love Beyond the Physical

 The thirteenth Kaohsiung Pride parade was held in November 2022, with approximately 30,000 people in attendance.
 Its theme was "love beyond the physical."

 Pride Parade in Taichung, Central Taiwan

 Taichung Pride

 The first Central Taiwan LGBT Pride Parade in Taichung was held on December 17, 2011 under the theme "Stand for Love, perfectly natural," and calls on the Taichung City Government to attach importance to gender/sexuality rights, and protests against the government's reduction of the gender-friendly environment and closing of many gender-friendly stores in recent years.
 The organizer is "League of Sex/Gender Groups in Central Taiwan".

 A month and a half before the Taichung Parade, the Central Taiwan LGBT Health and Culture Center (also known as "Taichung Rainbow Paradise") was forced to move due to pressure from a landlord.

+Taiwan Trans March

+The Taiwan Trans March was first planned by the Taiwan Tongzhi Hotline Association in 2018, and cancelled in 2021 due to the COVID0-19 pandemic, before resuming.
+Past marches have started at the Nishi Honganji Temple, the Red House Theater, and the 228 Peace Memorial Park, and generally feature Taipei's Ximending neighborhood.

 Criticism

-Conservative groups criticized the theme in 2017 "Make love, not war— sex-ed is the way to go" is a subliminal message for sexual liberation, demanding ban from the police if violations founded.
+Conservative groups criticized the theme in 2017 "Make love, not war— sex-ed is the way to go" is a subliminal message for sexual liberation, demanding ban from the police if violations were found.